Kyuery/Bandit-OverTheWire/Levels/Level 24 → Level 25.md

    The command is used for a brute-force attack against a service running on localhost at port 30002.
 The script generates combinations, the `nc` command sends them to the service, and `grep` filters out lines indicating unsuccessful attempts.
 The remaining output may represent successful attempts or some specific response from the service.

+   So, when you use `grep -v`, it will output lines from the input that do not contain the specified pattern.
+It's a way to exclude lines that match a particular expression.

 9. Use the obtained password to log in to Level 26 using SSH:

    ```bash